josejdiaz-1970/weather-dashboard-josediaz/docs/week11reflections.md

 Risks:                  Likelihood          Mitigation

 Time availability       Medium              Planning and setting aside most of the weekend for this project.
-                                            In addition to doing small pieces duringthe week.
+                                            In addition to doing small pieces during the week.

 GUI design              Medium/High         I know to design basic GUIs but this requires more skill.
 I will
                                             be doing a lot of document reading.